 A 2012 independent engineering study identified Calero Dam as a seismic risk due to the presence of alluvium – gravel and sand from the underlying creek bed – under the downstream dam embankment.
 That material could liquefy during a major earthquake on a nearby fault and cause the dam to deform significantly, risking an uncontrolled release of reservoir water.
 In response, the state Division of Safety and Dams (DSOD) imposed storage restrictions for the reservoir of 19-feet below the spillway crest, keeping water levels lower than normal to prevent topping in the event of a major earthquake until the water district assesses and conducts corrective action to restore the dam’s full integrity.

-Following a pause due to scheduling adjustments on the Anderson Dam Seismic Retrofit Project, the design and environmental documentation for the Calero Dam Seismic Retrofit Project has resumed.
 Initially, Calero Dam repairs would have required fully draining the reservoir, but to maintain water supply reliability, Valley Water is now developing a strategy to perform significant portions of the retrofit without reservoir drawdown, allowing for faster project completion.
-A new design consultant, recently approved by the Valley Water Board, is currently evaluating construction phasing, prioritizing embankment and spillway upgrades before outlet work improvements, with 50% design for the first phase anticipated by summer 2025.
-Alongside this, environmental assessment is being reactivated, with a Draft EIR expected for public review in late 2025.
+A new design consultant evaluating construction phasing, prioritizing embankment and spillway upgrades before outlet work improvements, with 50% design for the first phase anticipated by summer 2025.
+Alongside this, environmental assessment is being reactivated, with the Draft Environmental Impact Report expected for public review in late 2025.
+The remaining improvements will be designed under a phase 2 timeline.

 The Calero Dam Seismic Retrofit Project will: